 Which cards offer 62 interest-free days?

-While it’s common for credit cards to offer up to 44 or 55 days interest-free, there is a range of cards that offer up to 62 interest-free days.
+While it’s common for credit cards to offer up to 44 or 55 days interest-free, there a small range of cards that offer up to 62 interest-free days.
 This gives you a greater amount of time to pay off your purchases without attracting interest charges.

 How to compare credit cards that offer 62 days interest-free

 Before you're enticed by the promise of interest-free days, make sure you consider these other features and details when looking at credit cards that offer 62 interest-free days:

 - Annual fee.
 A credit card’s annual fee can offset the value you get from interest-free days.
 Make sure to consider the annual fee when comparing cards and opt for a card with $0 annual fee or a low annual fee if you want to save on overall card costs.

 - Purchase rate.
 If you don’t pay off the full balance of your card by the due date on your statement, the purchase rate will apply from the day each transaction was made.
 This means it’s important to always check the standard variable purchase rate for a card before you apply.

 - Cash advance rate.
 This interest rate is usually higher than the purchase rate, and typically ranges from 19–22% p.a.
 Note that cash advance transactions such as ATM withdrawals, gambling or foreign currency purchases are not eligible for interest-free days, so the cash advance interest rate will apply for these transactions from the day they are made.